Last updated on

 Seriously though, make some quality fliers (or if you don’t have graphic design skills, hire someone)… and find the places where people go when they’re down-and-out.

 Talk to folks at non-profit agencies who help with foreclosure and probate assistance, and see if they need a partner who buys houses or helps with short sales (depending on your specialties).
 You may be able to give them a donation from every transaction, depending on referral laws in your state.
 Check with a good attorney to be sure.

 If you can build trust with the right agencies, you’ll have an ongoing deal pipeline for a long time.
 There are some insanely smart community development organizations who build housing and are solid real estate professionals.
 Don’t underestimate them.

 If you can provide a great service for the same population they serve, they’ll be a great business alliance.

 Plus, the partnership that you establish with them is great for press and building future credibility.

 Expected: Direct Mail

-Direct mail still works well, and it’s easy to replicate.
+Direct mail is still a viable real estate investor lead generation option, and it’s easy to replicate.
 There are a lot of systems for sale out there.
 It’s pretty expensive, and everyone’s doing it… if you’re in a busy market and using a popular system, you’re probably sending the same stuff as your competitors.

 It’s still better than doing nothing.
 Direct mail campaigns tend to have about a 2-3% success rate, on average… so you’re definitely playing a numbers game.